Groups of 10 people or more must book their visit at least seven days in advance.

 +44 (0)20 7323 8990

-Discover specific areas of the British Museum's remarkable collection
+Discover specific areas of the British Museum's remarkable collection with a special guided tour:

 Allow 1 hour for the tour and an extra hour if group lunch is required. £9 per person, minimum £135 (max 20 people per tour).